Skip to main content

 Current News

-"Glacial melt, especially from the Greenland Ice Sheet, contributes to sea level rise.
-Since Greenland’s glaciers flow into the ocean, it is thought that currents can affect how the glacier ice melts beneath the ocean surface.
-It is difficult to test this with ocean observations near glaciers because large (house-sized!) chunks of ice can fall off at any moment.
-There are often floating icebergs that prevent us from approaching the glacier in a large research vessel.
+Glacial melt, especially from the Greenland Ice Sheet, contributes to sea level rise.
+Since Greenland’s glaciers flow into the ocean, it is thought that currents can affect how glacier ice melts beneath the ocean surface.
+It is difficult to test this with ocean observations near glaciers because large (house-sized!) chunks of ice can break off at any moment.
+In addition, there are often floating icebergs that prevent us from approaching the glacier in a large research vessel.

 Vanessa is a second year ARCS scholar and her award donors are Lara Ogg and Alexa Cunningham.